LightShield/configs_loader_cpp/README.md

 ### Focus on User Experience for Non-Critical Paths

-While optimizing the hot path, the library focuses on ease of use for non-performance-critical scenarios like initialization and human interaction.
+While optimizing the hot path, the library focuses on ease of use for non-performance-critical scenarios like initialization, updating configs and user interaction.

-**Hot path optimization**: Reading configs, compile-time usage while writing code
-**Ease of use focus**: Updating configs, human interaction

-These happen outside the critical path, so the focus is on usability.

-### Minimize Runtime Footprint

-Initialization components are created on-demand within function scope and destroyed at scope end, before the business logic program starts.
-Only config data persists during execution.

 ## Features by User